Cashmere & Carhartts

 I’m a born and raised Vermont girl through and through.
 I was raised in a rural part of Vermont where we grew & canned our own food, bought milk from the farm down the road and raised and killed our own chickens.
 I loved it.

-However, I never quite fully fit in.
+And yet, I never quite fully fit in.
 My 5 year-old self preferred to wear her patent leather shoes and frilly dresses while digging in the dirt in the garden.
 I took off for the city the first chance I got.
 I loved the hustle & bustle, the “fancy” of it all.
 And yet, I still never quite fully fit in.

 After 20 years as a contemporary art dealer in the city and a subsequent move back to Vermont, I learned to stop trying.

-I was drawn to art because of its powerful ability to connect people.
+As an art dealer, I was drawn to art because of its powerful ability to connect people.
 The artists I met along the way taught me how to see the world through many lenses.

-Creating is an expression of what it means to be human.
+As an artist, creating is an expression of what it means to be human.

 I pursue making in search of meaning and as a means for creating connection.